English Football League: Live matches

 In May 2017, it was announced that Talksport had secured exclusive national radio rights to the English Football League.
 It gave them the ability to broadcast up to up 110 EFL fixtures a season.
 Many Football League matches are also broadcast to local audiences via BBC Local Radio stations or by commercial stations.

 On 18 September 2008, the Football League unveiled a new Coca-Cola Football League podcast, hosted by BBC Radio 5 Live's Mark Clemmit to be released every Thursday.
 In the 2012–13 season the Podcast was renamed the npower football league show but still hosted by Mark Clemmit.
 Mark Clemmit continued to host the show as TradePoint came on board in the 2013–14 season to be the title sponsor of the newly re-branded 'Football League Radio'.
 The programme is now produced by digital production studio, Engage Sports Media.

-In November 2018, Sky Sports announced new controversial 5-year deal with EFL.
-Starting since 2019/20 season, Sky will show 138 league matches per season, with an option to increase the number of matches to 158 in the final two years of the agreement.
+In November 2018, Sky Sports announced a new five-year deal with EFL.
+Starting from the 2019–20 season, Sky would show 138 league matches per season, with an option to increase the number of matches to 158 in the final two years of the agreement.

+On 6 May 2023, Sky Sports agreed a new five-year EFL deal from 2024–25 to 2028–29 for more than 1,000 matches, including 328 Championship, 248 League One, 248 League Two, all 15 play-off, all 93 Carabao Cup and all 127 EFL Trophy matches respectively.
+Sky Sports also took over iFollow (EFL's streaming service) and replaced with Sky Sports + which also replaced the red button service.